civican/legisinfo/42-1/bills/C-69/bill_text.md

     ensure that the information that it uses when conducting the impact assessment is made available to the public;

-    hold hearings in a manner that offers the public an opportunity to participate meaningfully, within the time period specified by the review panel, in the impact assessment;
+    hold hearings in a manner that offers the public an opportunity to participate meaningfully, in the manner that the review panel considers appropriate and within the time period that it specifies, in the impact assessment;

     prepare a report with respect to the impact assessment that

     sets out the effects that, in the opinion of the review panel, are likely to be caused by the carrying out of the designated project,

-    indicates which of the effects referred to in subparagraph (i) are adverse effects within federal jurisdiction and which are adverse direct or incidental effects, and specifies the extent to which those effects are adverse,
+    indicates which of the effects referred to in subparagraph (i) are adverse effects within federal jurisdiction and which are adverse direct or incidental effects, and specifies the extent to which those effects are significant,

     subject to section 119, sets out how the review panel, in determining the effects that are likely to be caused by the carrying out of the designated project, took into account and used any Indigenous knowledge provided with respect to the designated project,